 The Institute can trace its origins to local group meetings in the early 1990s.
 Bursars began to emerge in the state sector as a result of the new autonomy enjoyed by schools awarded grant-maintained status.
 Early informal meetings of like-minded school business professionals led to the National Bursars Association being formally incorporated in response to a growing demand for a more formal representative body.

-In 2008, the association commissioned a rebrand exercise and made a conscious move away from the term ‘bursar’ to reflect the broader responsibilities and complexity of school business management.
+In 2008, and in response to the changing education policy environment, the association commissioned a rebrand exercise and made a conscious move away from the term ‘bursar’ to reflect the broader responsibilities and complexity of school business management.
 The National Association of School Business Management (NASBM) was born.

 Who are the team at ISBL?